| Chances are, you have some food habits that

 tempted to eat it between meals.
 Don't "reward" yourself with

-You can always get more later, but your
+food or use it for comfort.
+Start with small portions You can always get more later, but your

 compulsion to "clean your plate" may encourage you to eat more